digitalhumani/java-sdk/README.md

 This repository hosts the DigitalHumani Java SDK.
 It can be used for interacting with the DigitalHumani RaaS (Reforestation-as-a-Service) API.

-## Design

-This SDK is broken down by feature.
-Each feature is surfaced to the consumer of the SDK via the `RaaS` class.

-At the time of writing, only the 'Tree' feature is supplied but eventually will be expanded to include 'Enterprise', 'Project' etc.

-There are shared classes and interfaces that all features use in the root of the project folder.
-These include the `config`, `exceptions` and `interfaces` folders.

-One of the main shared interfaces is the `com.digitalhumani.interfaces.HTTPHelper<U, T>`.
-For each feature, it is intended to be used as a way of providing consistency for making and receiving HTTP requests/responses from the RaaS API itself.

-The generic parameter `<U>` represents the HTTP request made to the API, while the generic parameter `<T>` represents the response.

-Please study the `com.digitalhumani.tree.TreePlanterHTTPHelper` to get a better idea of how this works.

 ## Installation

 The Java SDK for RaaS is hosted in the Central Repository of Open Source Software Repository Hosting (OSSRH).
 If you are using Maven, add the following to your `pom.xml`: